SOLAR AI FAQS – PROPERTY OWNERS

 Solar Panel System Maintenance

 Solar panel systems generally require very little maintenance.
 Solar panels are made from durable tempered glass built to withstand adverse weather conditions (last around 25 to 30 years) and will rarely ever require maintenance.
-On occasions when maintenance is required (every 2-3 years), maintenance fees are often reasonable at around S$300 - S$400.

 Both your solar panels and inverters have their own warranties.
 The warranty period for most solar panels is between 12 to 25 years.
 Within this period, your solar installer will replace your solar panels for free if they contain any defects or have efficiency levels that fall below their guaranteed rates.
 On the other hand, solar inverters are more complex.
 Therefore, they usually have shorter warranty periods of 5 to 12 years.
 However, as solar inverters are installed close to your home’s distribution board, they are easily accessible and can be swapped out when required.